Synlab aims for market capitalisation of up to 5 bln euros in planned IPO

 Books will open on April 20, a bookrunner said on Monday, with the company expecting the offer period to end on April 27 with the first trading day planned on April 30.

-The issue is organised by JP Morgan and Goldman Sachs with the help of Bank of America, Barclays , BNP Paribas, Deutsche Bank, HSBC , Jefferies and UniCredit. ($1 = 0.8358 euros) (Reporting by Riham Alkousaa, editing by Louise Heavens)
+The issue is organised by JP Morgan (JPM.N) and Goldman Sachs (GS.N) with the help of Bank of America (BAC.N), Barclays (BARC.L), BNP Paribas (BNPP.PA), Deutsche Bank (DBKGn.DE), HSBC (HSBA.L), Jefferies (JEF.N) and UniCredit (CRDI.MI).

 Our Standards: The Thomson Reuters Trust Principles.